How to negotiate your departure after a Burnout?

 Once that decision has been taken, you have to define your strategy, your objectives and your timing in order to prepare your departure as best as possible by considering at least the following aspects:

-- Do not start to negotiate, do not show any indication in that regard, do not respond to any enquiry or solicitation during the sick leave period.
+- Do not start to negotiate, do not show any indication in that regard, do not respond to any inquiry or solicitation during the sick leave period.

 - Get out of the victim position.